Are you worried about missing your targets?

 You probably don’t have real-time visibility of what coaching your frontline managers are doing.
 Without data on their coaching activity and on the quality of their coaching, you can’t hold them accountable for doing what they need to.
 Nor do you know what support they need.

-However, coaching is situational.
-The technique to use in one situation isn't appropriate to use in another.
-For example, your managers need different techniques to reinforce behaviour they want team members to keep using, correct off-track behaviour, and guide team members when they need help.
+How to Coach: the 6 Coaching Techniques to reinforce behaviour they want team members to keep using, correct off-track behaviour, and guide team members when they need help.

 What High-Performance Coaching leads to